jupyter/jupyter/docs/source/contrib_guide_code.rst

 updated module and push the updates to the branch on your forked repository.

-11. Once you are ready for your pull request to be reviewed, remove the [WIP] tag from the front of isse, a project reviewer will review your code for quality.
+11. Once you are ready for your pull request to be reviewed, remove the [WIP] tag from the front of issue, a project reviewer will review your code for quality.
 You can expect the reviewer to check for the documentation provided in the changes you made, how thorough the test cases you provided are, and how efficient your code is.
 Your reviewer will provide feedback on your code and you will